grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 - Writing to Loki: Ingestion options
 	- What are the ways that you can write stuff to Loki?
     - How does Loki handle log retention and storage backends?
 How are logs stored in Loki?
     - Influx is a metrics database.
 Timestamp is the primary key.
 If a line comes in that has exactly the same timestamp, it will overwrite the first one.
 In Loki, if it's the same content, they're deduplicated (only one is kept).
 If it's different content, both are stored.
-THe problem with this is that it does also happen a lot because systems don't keep perfect time.
+The problem with this is that it does also happen a lot because systems don't keep perfect time.
 Also we have exact duplicates because of replication.
 - Reading from Loki: LogQL
 	- How does Loki find data?
 		- Sorting algorithms: bubble sort, insertion sort, merge sort, bucket sort